KKaiyuan/KnowlEdge/README.md

 5.  **Schedule Meetings:** Student users will be able to view other students' calendar (depending on security setting) and schedule meeting with another student.
+6.  **Instructor Dashboard:** upon successful login, an instructor user will be directed to a landing page where they will be able to view links in order to access the web application content.
+These links
+    include:

+    -   links to the respective course pages for courses they are currently teaching.

+    -   a profile picture with links to modify settings and edit their personal information.

+    -   a navigation bar with links to access the calendar, the courses the instructor is teaching, grades and a message inbox.

+7.  **Instructor Course Page View:**  an instructor user will be able to view a course page in order to access course content.
+This page will
+    include:

+    -   content such as lecture recordings, quizzes, exams, assignment information, grading rubrics, course outlines etc.

+    -   Instructors will be able to see added information including a list of students enrolled in their courses and options to post content including lecture notes, recordings, homework, quizzes, exams, and grades.

 Task Breakdown